nubank/cross-segment-ai-tools/README.md

 # Cross Segment AI Tools

-This repository contains **AI Agents** - specialized assistants that help developers with cross-segment development tasks (PJ, Core, and other segments).
+This repository contains **AI Agents** - specialized assistants that help developers with cross-segment development tasks (PJ, Core, High Income, and other segments).
 The CLI features have been moved to the nucli project.

 ## 📁 Structure